Domestic Violence Basis for Modifying Rule 69 Agreement on Arizona Custody

 Motion Must Establish Cause for Custody Modification

-The statute that empowers the court to modify child custody orders is ARS § 25-411.
-For the court to modify custody on motion of a party, it must initially determine whether the petition alleges the requisite “change of circumstances” since the last custody order.
+The statute that empowers the court to modify child custody orders and supersede a rule 69 agreement is ARS § 25-411.
+For the court to modify custody on the motion of a party, it must initially determine whether the petition alleges the requisite “change of circumstances” since the last custody order.
 Citing Pridgeon v.
 Superior Court (LaMarca), 134 Ariz.
 177 (1982).
 Or that something happened, “new facts presented, which were unknown to the applicant at the time the decree was entered.”
 Citing Burk v.
 Burk, 68 Ariz.
 305 (1949), by contrast.
 This family court did not consider any changed circumstances, relying solely on ARS § 25-317 and Rule 69.
 No adequate cause for modification was established on the pleadings as required.
 In applying the wrong statute, the court failed to make the fact-intensive inquiry necessary to modify the custody order.

 Revisit Domestic Violence Findings on Remand